josephsl/wintenApps/readme.md

 * When ENTER or Escape is pressed, NVDA announces calculation results.
 * For calculations such as unit converter and currency converter, NVDA will announce results as soon as calculations are entered.
+* NVDA will no longer announce "heading level" for calculator results.

 ## calendar